COR1999/covid_case/readme.md

 ```html
     <a class="center btn btn-danger btn-sm add_to_bag" disabled="disabled">Not in stock</a>
 ```
+5. Country dropdown height should be the same height as other controls. :x:
 ## Deployment
 #### To deploy the project to Github the following steps were taken:
 1. Created a master branch in Github repository